This article came into existence from a discussion within the Healf team, whereby a relative...

 Quick Read

-ChatGPT has potential in healthcare, particularly in assisting medical professionals, but has limitations for public use due to potential inaccuracies.
+ChatGPT has potential in healthcare, especially in time-sensitive situations, but has limitations for public use due to 'hallucinations' and lack of specific medical training.

 Contents